 Le Royal Monceau - Raffles Paris innovates in the world of the parisian luxury hotels.
-With its own integrated movie theater, the hotel intends to keep Paris on the front line for major international film p remieres, creating an institution, a one-step meeting place and venue for international actors, directors, writers, producers and promoters alike.
-The Katara Cinema is the first class 9 9-seat theater, with integrated stateof-the-art sound and projection equipment in 35 mm, digital and 3D.
+With its own integrated movie theater, the hotel intends to keep Paris on the front line for major international film premieres, creating an institution, a one-step meeting place and venue for international actors, directors, writers, producers and promoters alike.

+The Katara Cinema is the first class 99-seat theater, with integrated state-of-the-art sound and projection equipment in 35 mm, digital and 3D.

 A comprehensive team of screening and audio professionals, unique in the luxury hotel industry, are on-hand throughout the event.
 The screening room is also available for hotel guests to organize private screenings, to watch auctions, to broadcast concerts or to organize seminars.

 The Katara Cinema is also one of the key elements in regards to the presence of art and culture in the hotel.
-Tailored event programming will celebrate the seventh art through exclusive and highend rendezvous with Le Royal Monceau Film Club for local film buffs.
-Every Sunday at 6 pm, guests can enjoy a deluxe screening to wrap up the weekend on a glamorous and cultural note with a glass of champagne and caramelised popcorn.